HL7/fhircast-docs/input/pagecontent/2-3-Events.md

 `event-name ::= ( fhir-resource  ) '-' ( 'suffix' )`

-The `fhir-resource` indicates the anchor-type that is focus of the event, the `suffix` defines the type of event.
+The `fhir-resource` indicates the focus of the event; the `suffix` defines the type of event.

 FHIRcast events MAY be named differently.
 For example, FHIR doesn't cleanly contain the concept of a user or user's session.